Frameworks Javascript Tutorials

 Conclusion

-That brings us to the end of this article where we touched on some important Angular 2 concepts like using angular-cli, data-binding, components, dependency injection, scoped-styling and directives.
+That brings us to the end, where we touched on some Angular 2 concepts like using angular-cli, data-binding, components, dependency injection, scoped-styling, and directives.

-Have you used Angular 2 before or are planning to do so, please do let us know what your thoughts are in the comments below.
+Have you used Angular 2 before?
+Let us know what your thoughts are in the comments below.

 Jscrambler